 - When the lawyer cannot continue: If they become incapacitated or cannot continue representing the client.

 - When the representation would violate the law: A lawyer may not continue to represent a client.
 If doing so would violate the law or ethical standards.

-- When the lawyer’s discharged: A client may discharge the lawyer if they are not satisfied with the representation.
-The lawyer may entitle to compensation for services already provided.
+- When the lawyer is discharged: A client may discharge the lawyer if they are unsatisfied with the representation.
+The lawyer may be entitled to compensation for services already provided.

 - The lawyer must provide the client with notice before ending the representation.
 This will give the client some time to find another lawyer.
-Ensure that the client’s legal rights.
+Ensure that the client has legal rights.

 Can a lawyer drop a client for no reason?

 A lawyer cannot drop a client without a valid and reasonable cause.
 In the US, lawyers are bound by ethical rules that need them to represent their clients.